 Stop multitasking

-Dr Robert F. Bornstein, a psychology professor at Adelphi University, states “It's not really possible to be texting (or chatting) and devoting adequate attention to another resource-intensive task (like editing a document.)
-Each task "fades from short-term memory.
+As Dr Robert F. Bornstein, a psychology professor at Adelphi University, explained in Psychology Today, "It's not really possible to be texting (or chatting) and devoting adequate attention to another resource-intensive task (like editing a document.)
+Each task fades from short-term memory.
 We must then refocus to regain that information when we switch our attention back to the original task, which takes time and effort."

-Reducing multitasking means we keep a single task in our attention and working memory.
-This improves your information processingand enables you to be more productive and get more done.
+Reducing multitasking means you keep a single task in your attention and working memory.
+This improves information processing and enables you to produce higher-quality work in less time.

 Optimize for periods of intense focus